ezclap-tv/mu-lang/tour.md

-those last two prints may switch places if `second` completes first. this is because the language does not guarantee the order of execution of spawned tasks.
+those last two prints may switch places if `second` completes first. this is because the language does not guarantee the order of execution of spawned tasks. if you need to guarantee the order of execution, don't use `spawn`.
 */

-// you may also know tasks under names such as:
-// - stackful coroutines
-// - goroutines
-// - fibers
-// - green threads

-// spawning tasks works as follows:
-// arguments are evaluated, a new stack is created, the arguments are copied over to the new stack, and the function is called in the context of the new stack.
-// because the runtime is single threaded, the spawned task won't begin executing until the current module blocks on some I/O or finishes executing. spawn task()
+/*
+spawning a function call

+this eagerly evaluates arguments, but the actual execution of `f` does not begin immediately. when exactly execution begins is unspecified.
+*/
+spawn f(expensive());

-// spawn a "block"
+// spawn a block
 // equivalent to `spawn (fn() { /*...*/ })()`
-spawn { /*...*/ }
+spawn {
+  // because the block is a closure, `return` ends the task.
+  // the return value becomes the result of the task return "baz"
+}

-// `spawn` returns a task handle task := spawn { /*...*/ }
+// `spawn` returns a task handle t := spawn f();

-do_something()
+// which can be joined, causing the current task to wait for it to finish. t.join();

+// you can also check if a task is done before joining it: if t.done {
+  t.join();
+}

+// joining a task evaluates to the return value of the executed closure.
+// in case of an exception, the exception is rethrown. v := (spawn { return "test" }).join();
+assert(v == "test");

+// you may use the `try_join` function to return a result,
+// which stores the exception instead of rethrowing it. r := (spawn { throw "test" }).try_join();
-if !task.done {
+if r.error {
-  task.join() // blocks until `task` finishes executing }

-// the `join` function from the built-in `async` module accepts multiple task handles, and blocks until all of them have finished executing. async.join(( spawn { /*...*/ }, spawn { /*...*/ }
-))
+  handle(r.error);
+} else {
+  use(r.value);
+}
 ```